-Today we have released our latest Mortgage Lender Benchmark, which covers mortgage broker opinions on UK mortgage lenders for the first half of 2022.
+Today we’ve released the tenth edition of our Mortgage Lender Benchmark, covering mortgage broker opinions on UK mortgage lenders for the first half of 2023.

-The results form part of our twice-yearly Mortgage Lender Benchmark which dissects the state of the mortgage industry according to the views of brokers.
-The latest edition comprises feedback from over 650 mortgage brokers on 99 mortgage lenders.
+The results form part of our twice-yearly Mortgage Lender Benchmark, which analyses the state of the mortgage industry according to brokers’ views.
+The latest edition comprises feedback from over 770 mortgage brokers on 113 lenders.

-- Building societies are the top-rated sector for broker satisfaction for an eighth consecutive time
+- Building societies are once again the top-rated sector for broker satisfaction, having gone up 3.1% to 85.7%

 - Top bank: Halifax

-- Top building society: Leek United Building Society
+- Top building society: West Brom Building Society

 - Top lifetime lender: Canada Life